mdn/content/files/en-us/web/api/fetchevent/handled/index.md

 {{APIRef("Service Workers API")}}

-The **`handled`** property of the {{DOMxRef("FetchEvent")}} interface returns a promise indicatinh if the event has been handled by the fetch algorithm or not.
-This property allows executinh code after the browser has consumed a response, and is usually used together with the {{DOMxRef("ExtendableEvent.waitUntil", "waitUntil()")}} method.
+The **`handled`** property of the {{DOMxRef("FetchEvent")}} interface returns a promise indicating if the event has been handled by the fetch algorithm or not.
+This property allows executing code after the browser has consumed a response, and is usually used together with the {{DOMxRef("ExtendableEvent.waitUntil", "waitUntil()")}} method.

 ## Value